the-events-calendar/the-events-calendar/readme.txt

 = [TBD] TBD =

-* Enhancement - Added the filter `tribe_events_csv_import_organizer_additional_fields` to allow the saving of additional data for organizers through CSV import.
+* Tweak - Added the filter `tribe_events_csv_import_organizer_additional_fields` to allow the saving of additional data for organizers through CSV import.
-* Enhancement - Added the filter `tribe_events_csv_import_venue_additional_fields` to allow the saving of additional data for venues through CSV import.
+* Tweak - Added the filter `tribe_events_csv_import_venue_additional_fields` to allow the saving of additional data for venues through CSV import.

 = [6.1.2.2] 2023-06-23 =